software-mansion/react-native-reanimated/README.md

 set(valueToBeUpdated, sourceNode)
 ```

-When evaluated it will assign the value of `sourceNode` to the `Animated.Value` passed as a first argument.
-In oder word it performs an assignment operation from the `sourceNode` to `valueToBeUpdated` value node.
+When evaluated, it will assign the value of `sourceNode` to the `Animated.Value` passed as a first argument.
+In other words, it performs an assignment operation from the `sourceNode` to `valueToBeUpdated` value node.

 ---
 ### `cond`